2026 NYC Heat-Related Mortality Report

 - Work with local, state, and federal partners to ensure that indoor and outdoor workplaces are safe during hot weather, such as by setting occupational heat safety standards.

-More data and information about heat, climate, and health is available on the NYC Health Department’s Climate and Health page.
+More data and information about heat, climate, energy insecurity, and health is available on the NYC Health Department’s Climate and Health page.
 Learn more about what the City is doing to mitigate the effects of heat as part of PlaNYC: Getting Sustainability Done.

 - Bailey ZD, Krieger N, Agénor M, Graves J, Linos N, Bassett MT.
 Structural racism and health inequities in the USA: evidence and interventions.
 Lancet.
 2017 Apr 8;389(10077):1453-1463. doi: 10.1016/S0140-6736(17)30569-X.